mihaicris-adoreme/cordial-ios-sdk/README.md

 [[[CordialPushNotificationHandler alloc] init] processAppOpenViaPushNotificationTapWithUserInfo:userInfo completionHandler:completionHandler];
 ```

-3. Call through a function `userNotificationCenter(_:willPresent:withCompletionHandler:)` the SDK method `processNotificationDeliveryInForeground` to handle a case when the push notification has been foreground delivered:
+3. In a function `userNotificationCenter(_:willPresent:withCompletionHandler:)` call the SDK method `processNotificationDeliveryInForeground` to handle a case when the push notification has been foreground delivered:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: